dabeaz/curio/docs/reference.rst

         assert t2.terminated
         assert t3.terminated

-This behavior also applies to features such as a timeout.
+This behavior also applies to features such as timeouts.
 For example::

     try: